 A healthy diet helps you avoid cavities and gum disease.
-Fresh fruits and vegetables, yogurt, cheese, nuts, and whole grains are good for your body and your mouth.
+Fresh fruits and vegetables, yogurt, cheese, nuts and whole grains are good for your body and your mouth.
 Limit the amount of sugary and high carbohydrate food and drinks you consume because they help produce bacteria that leads to bad breath and cavities.
-You can learn about foods that claim to be healthy but have high sugar content here.
+Learn more about foods that claim to be healthy but have high sugar content.

 If you need something sweet, try sugar-free gum.
 It helps increase saliva, your body's natural defense against mouth bacteria.

-Brush twice a day, for a full 2 to 3 minutes
+Brush twice a day, for a full 2 to 3 minutes5

 Visiting your dentist every 6 months as recommended prevents problems from getting worse.
 Plus, nothing feels quite as good as a mouthful of teeth that have just been professionally cleaned.